The Ultimate In Birding Tours

 Afterwards, we will head south to the Tboli region for an overnight stay.

-The Tboli area is nowadays the best accessible locality for the increasingly rare Mindanao Lorikeet.
+Nowadays the Tboli area is the best accessible locality for the increasingly rare Mindanao Lorikeet.
 They are still fairly common in the area and we have a very good chance of seeing a number going to roost.
 Another major speciality is the range-restricted Tboli Sunbird, already split from Apo Sunbird by some authorities and a fairly common bird in the Tboli area.
 In addition, White-eared Tailorbird occurs here at the eastern limits of its distribution but we will need considerable luck if we are to find one.

 Classic Philippines: Day 13 After some more birding in the Tboli area we will return to the Davao area for an overnight stay.